yashvimalu/Covid-Prediction-using-X-rays/README.md

 # Covid-Prediction-using-X-rays
-Implemented deep learning project using Tensorflow which could predict whether a person is  suffering from Covid-19 by providing his/her chest X-rays.
+Implemented a deep learning project using Tensorflow which could predict whether a person is suffering from Covid-19 by providing his/her chest X-rays.

 ## About the code
 We made 2 models